bigskysoftware/htmx/www/content/examples/active-search.md

 value of the input (e.g. they hit an arrow key, or pasted the same value).

 We can use multiple triggers by separating them with a comma, this way we add 2 more triggers:
 - `keyup[key=='Enter']` triggers once enter is pressed.
-We use [event filters](/attributes/hx-trigger#standard-event-filters) here to check for [key property in the KeyboardEvent object](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key).
+We use [event filters](/attributes/hx-trigger#standard-event-filters) here to check for [the key property in the KeyboardEvent object](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key).
 - `load` in order to show all results initially on load.

 Finally, we show an indicator when the search is in flight with the `hx-indicator` attribute.